LamininSolutions/mfsql-connector/source/mfsql-data-exchange-and-reporting-connector/working-with-class-tables/create-new-object/index.rst

 Create new object
 =================

-A new class object (e.g. Customer) can be created using the Connector with :doc:`\procedures\spMFCreateTable`
+A new class object (e.g. Customer) can be created using the Connector with :doc:`/procedures/spMFCreateTable`

 Insert a new record in a class table and ensure that the minimum requirements for columns are met.